We may earn money or products from the companies mentioned in this post. Lori Ballen is a member of the Amazon

 Once upon a time, your print marketing materials were the fundamentals for promoting your business.
 Yard signs, business cards, and well-crafted brochures still have their place in today’s market.
 But no longer can print marketing alone propel you forward.
 Most print marketing today is used to power up digital marketing.

 Do you still need business cards?
 Absolutely!
-But the reality is, business cards in today’s era are geared more to drive traffic to your website than they are to provoke a phone call.
+But the reality is, that business cards in today’s era are geared more to drive traffic to your website than to provoke a phone call.

 Do you still need fancy brochures outlining the features of a property?
 Perhaps.
-However, you can bet your bottom dollar that if a drive-by shopper sees your yard sign, they’re far less likely to get out of their car to snatch up a brochure than they are to whip out their phone and Google the address.
+However, you can bet your bottom dollar that if a drive-by shopper sees your yard sign, they’re far less likely to get out of their car to snatch up a brochure than to whip out their phone and Google the address.

 Digital marketing is 100% online.
 The world-wide-web is now the central hub for consumers.
 We are a search-driven society empowered by the all-mighty Google.
 Here are the basics:

 Website: Your website is your digital business card.
-Generally speaking, real estate agent websites are not found by accident, and rarely found in search.
-However, if your website is imbued with IDX listings, you may gain some traffic.
+Generally speaking, real estate agent websites are not found by accident and are rarely found in search.
+However, you may gain some traffic if your website is imbued with IDX listings.
 But most traffic is driven by content, which is where your blog comes in.

 Blog: Your blog is where you can “publish” high-quality, valuable content for your viewers, while at the same time “waving a flag” so the search engines can see you.
-Blogs can be used for developing new relationships as well as nurturing ongoing relationships.
+Blogs can be used to develop new relationships and nurture ongoing relationships.
 On your blog, you can publish things such as:

 - Community pages